-Naive Bayes (NB): Intuitively, advanced machine learning methods are expected to perform better than older techniques.
-Hence, in our experiment, we have employed older classification machine learning methods like NB model as a baseline classifier.
-As it is shown in the experimental results, given its simplicity and effectiveness, it consistently performs comparably well as the other classification models with smaller inaccuracy margin.
+Naive Bayes (NB): Intuitively, advanced and modern machine learning methods are expected to perform better than classical techniques.
+Hence, in our experiment, we have employed classical classification machine learning methods like NB model as a baseline classifier.
+As it is shown in the experimental results, given its simplicity and effectiveness, it consistently performs comparably well as the other traditional classification models with a small inaccuracy margin.